EricBrine/Mama-Sara/data/nlu.md

 - My child is [four](months_old) months old, what should they eat?
 - What should a [eight](months_old) month old be eating?
 - what do i feed my child
+- how do i feed my child
+- how should i feed my kid
+- how should i feed my baby
+- what should i feed my baby
+- What should a [one](months_old) month old eat
+- how do i feed a [two](months_old) month old

 ## intent:supply_age
 - They are [six](months_old) months old.